Course Info

 Piazza

-Excused Absence and Makeup Exam
+Excused Absence from Discussion and Makeup Exam

 You must provide appropriate documentation if: